Mikael1006/attendance-manager/README.md

 # attendance-manager
-Android application to manage player's attendance at sports games.
+Android application to manage players' attendance at sports games.